yuchye/Capstone/README.md

 For completeness, we made predictions using both the baseline and alternative model and submitted them to Kaggle to obtain the multi-loss function scores.

+Finally, we deployed the model as a Flask web application hosted on a PythonAnywhere server, with a Wix front-end to allow for the gene, variation and clinical text to be provided as input parameters.

 ---

 ## Directory Structure